dioguit0s/dioguit0s/README.md

-- 💻 I’m currently learning C#
+- 💻 familiar with C#, Java and SQL
-- 👨‍🎓 I’m currently studying on FESA
+- 👨‍🎓 I’m currently studying Computer Engineering on FESA
 - 📫 How to reach me: diogo.santos.rdrigues@gmail.com
 - 😄 Pronouns: He/Him
 - 🗺 Portuguese and English